VictorBerbenets/Cache/README.md

-In this repository I implemented LFU(a caching algorithm in which the least frequently used cache block is removed whenever the cache is overflowed.) caching algorithm and compared it with another "perfect cache" algorithm. perfect cache algorithm was based on idea that we already know the future(full incoming data package).
+In this repository I implemented LFU(a caching algorithm in which the least frequently used cache block is removed whenever the cache is overflowed.) caching algorithm and compared it with another "perfect cache" algorithm.
+"Perfect cache" algorithm was based on idea that we already know the future(full incoming data package).
 ## How to build(on Linux)
 ```